 Our US law students are hosted by Peking University’s School of Transnational Law (STL) in tropical Shenzhen, adjacent to Hong Kong.
 See http://stl.pku.edu.cn.
 STL’s 4-year graduate school combines a US-style Juris Doctor degree with a Chinese Juris Master degree.
 Its JD courses are taught in English by mostly American and other Western professors.
 Its faculty also includes visiting US professors and judges, most recently US Justice Samuel Alito.
 See http://stl.pku.edu.cn/news-and-events/u-s-supreme-court-justice-teaches-at-stl.
 Our two-week program occurs in late May, while STL remains in full academic session but before many US summer legal jobs begin.

-From May 21–June 3, 2017, four law students from Yale, UVA, and George Washington University will participate in our 2nd annual program.
-The two-week program will include meetings with Chinese lawyers, law professors, law students, and government officials; observation of government and legal proceedings; and travel around southern China and Hong Kong, with a side trip to Shanghai.
-We and our partners will provide a $1,000 stipend to each student and cover all program costs (including in-China travel), but students remain responsible for their own US-China airfare.
+From May 21–June 3, 2017, four law students from Yale, UVA, and George Washington University participated in our 2nd annual program.
+The two-week program included meetings with Chinese lawyers, law professors, law students, and government officials; observation of government and legal proceedings; and travel around southern China and Hong Kong, with a side trip to Shanghai.
+We and our partners provided a $1,000 stipend to each student and cover all program costs (including in-China travel), but students remained responsible for their own US-China airfare.
 See flyer for the 2017 program.

 Any US law school may participate.
 To be eligible, students need only be US passport holders and have Mandarin fluency.
 Although English is the primary language of instruction at STL and is spoken fairly widely in Shenzhen, Mandarin fluency is essential for meaningful participation in this program.
 Each participating law school will select students in cooperation with USAI.

 • Interest in Chinese law or US-China relations

 • Demonstrated fluency in Mandarin

 • Current résumé

 • Cover letter (in Mandarin)